Skeletal remains of 1978 missing person from Lafayette identified in Tennessee - NewsBreak

 Skeletal remains of 1978 missing person from Lafayette identified in Tennessee

-The skeletal remains of a 15-year-old girl found in Campbell County, Tennessee in 1985 were identified as Lafayette resident Tracy Sue Walker according to a press release from the Tennessee Bureau of Investigation.
+Skeletal remains of a 15-year-old girl found in Campbell County, Tennessee, in 1985 were identified as Lafayette resident Tracy Sue Walker according to a press release from the Tennessee Bureau of Investigation.

-Walker, who went missing from the Lafayette area in 1978, was found in the Big Wheel Gap area of Elk Valley in Tennessee.
-The Big Wheel Gap area is a remote mountain range bordered by smaller towns, it was here where investigators found the skeletal remains of Walker in 1985.
+Walker, who went missing from the Lafayette area in 1978, was found in the Big Wheel Gap area of Elk Valley in Tennessee, the release reads.
+The Big Wheel Gap area is a remote mountain range bordered by smaller towns.

-Initially, forensic anthropologists determined the remains were of a “white female, likely between the ages of 10 and 15,” but investigators failed to ID the victim, according to the press release.
+Forensic anthropologists initially determined the remains were of a “white female, likely between the ages of 10 and 15,” but investigators couldn’t ID the victim, according to the press release.

-For the next decades the remains would be given the nickname ‘Baby Girl’ by forensic investigators, according to the press release.
+For the next three decades, forensic investigators called the remains by the nickname “Baby Girl,” according to the press release.

-It wasn't until 2007 when her remains were submitted to the University of North Texas Center for Human Identification in order to have a DNA profile developed, according to the press release.
-Her profile was later entered into the Combined DNA Index System as well as the National Missing and Unidentified Persons System.
+It wasn't until 2007 when her remains were submitted to the University of North Texas Center for Human Identification for a DNA profile developed, according to the press release.
+Her profile was later entered into the Combined DNA Index System and the National Missing and Unidentified Persons System.

 The case wasn’t reopened again until 2013 when a TBI agent began searching for new leads on the girl's identity.
 Nine years later in 2022, Othram, a private laboratory that analyzes human DNA, provided investigators with possible relatives of the victim living in Lafayette.